magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-4.md

 <!--- ACP2E-176-->

 *  {{ site.data.var.ce }} no longer throws an error when you use the `addConfigurableProductsToCart` mutation to add a disabled child of a configurable product to the cart.
-Previously, {{ site.data.var.ee }} threw an integrity constraint violation error.
+Previously, {{ site.data.var.ce }} threw an integrity constraint violation error.

 ### Catalog